datagridview/learningMonitor/README.md

 # learningMonitor

 A system consists of handler, front-end and back-end.
-Here is the sections below.
+Here are the sections below.

 handler: [learningMonitor-handlers](https://github.com/datagridview/learningMonitor-handlers)